Synopsis

 The first thing I learned during my course on hermeneutics was a simple axiom.
 When reading a passage in the Bible within context, if it makes sense seek no other sense.
 Granted, not all passages are easy to understand.
 However, most are very clear.

 This post is related to Matthew 16 where Peter has it revealed to him by God that Jesus is the Messiah.
 The interesting part is when Jesus says “and on this rock I will build my church”.
 There are parallel passages in Mark 8:27–30; Luke 9:18–21; John 6:67–71.
-It is interesting to note that in the other Gospel passages, it is not recorded that Jesus said anything further to Peter about the church.
+It is worth noting that in the other Gospel passages, it is not recorded that Jesus said anything further to Peter about the church.

 Since the other Gospel passages do not record Jesus saying anything more to Peter after his declaration they will not assist in understanding the rock upon which the church is built.
 We are left to simply analyze Matthew 16.
 The question has to do with what the church is built upon.